AlGAHBOUZ/Leet-Code-Problem-Solver/README.md

 These problems covered various topics such as math, dynamic programming, trees, graphs, strings, and more.

 ## Limitations
 The model's performance may vary depending on the complexity and nature of the problem.
-While the accuracy is high, there may be edge cases that the model fails to handle.
+Moreover, while the accuracy is high, there may be edge cases that the model fails to handle.

 ## Contributions
 Contributions to this project are welcome!
 If you encounter any bugs, issues, or have ideas for enhancements, feel free to open an issue or submit a pull request.
 Your input is valuable in improving the model and expanding its capabilities.